213withani/react/fulstackReactBook.md

 In React, native HTML elements always start with a lowercase letter whereas React component names always start with an uppercase letter.

 To recap, we wrote a React component using an ES6 class as well as JSX.
+We specified that we wanted Babel to transpile this code to ES5.
+We then used ReactDOM.render() to write this component to the DOM.